 Jeffrey Seiple ’85

 Seiple is a licensed embalmer and funeral director in Georgia and Florida.
-He is an adjunct instructor to second year DO class members.
-He manages the College’s Anatomy Lab as well as coordinates the body donor program.
+He is an adjunct instructor to second year Doctors of Osteopathic Medicine at the Georgia Campus - Philadelphia College of Osteopathic Medicine.
+He manages the college’s Anatomy Lab as well as coordinates the body donor program.
 Jeff is a former member of the Federal Government’s Disaster Mortuary Operational Response Team (DMORT)- Region IV.
 During his time with DMORT, he was deployed to various disasters and aided in the identification and recovery of disaster victims.

 Marion (Norris) Shoemaker ’63

-Marion has a B.A. from Thiel College in Secondary Education.
+Marion has a Bachelor of Arts degree from Thiel College in secondary education.
 While at Thiel, Marion was active in Alpha Gamma Delta.
-She and her late husband (Ronald Shoemaker '63) have three children and five grandchildren.
-Marion's teaching career encompassed the teaching of German, Latin and Mathematics to junior and senior high school children.
+She and her late husband, Ronald Shoemaker '63, have three children and five grandchildren.
+Marion taught German, Latin and mathematics to junior and senior high school students.
 Marion is now retired and enjoying her free time.
 She is active in the community food pantry and her church.